Tarrazú (canton): Demographics

+Tarrazú had an estimated population of 17,810 in 2022, an increase from its 16,280 inhabitants at the time of the 2011 census.

+In 2022, Tarrazú had a Human Development Index of 0.668.

 Transportation

 Road transportation

 The canton is covered by the following road routes:

 Economy

 Highland coffee is the main source of income of local people.
 However, tourism and avocado production are of increased importance.
 During the months of December, January and February, population increases three-fold due to harvest time.
 San Marcos, the biggest town in the region, has become the center of economic activity.

-More recently the Costa Rican Institute of Electricity has invested millions of dollars in the Pirris Hydro Dam, scheduled to start generating energy by March 2011.
+More recently, the Costa Rican Institute of Electricity has invested millions of dollars in the Pirrís Hydro Dam, scheduled to start generating energy by March 2011.
 The Hydro Dam is now the highest structure of its kind in Central America and will be key to the economic development of the region, not only in the highlands but the coastal regions of Quepos and Parrita.

 The region is deeply dependent on remittances from emigres who live in the United States, namely New Jersey.
 Few households in the region do not have a family member who lives and works in the United States.
-Ironically, this outmigration has led to an influx of thousands of Panamanian laborers to help realize the annual coffee harvest.
+This outmigration has led to an influx of thousands of Panamanian laborers to help realize the annual coffee harvest.

-Tarrazu, particularly the San Lorenzo area, is felt to produce the most desirable coffee in Costa Rica.
+Tarrazú, particularly the San Lorenzo area, is felt to produce the most desirable coffee in Costa Rica.
 Finca Palmilera coffee is grown here.
 In November 2012, it was the most expensive coffee sold in Starbucks coffee shops in the United States.